Recording Scenarios

 ]

 Multi-step scenarios generate a separate visual for each capture step.
-When embedded in documentation using ReshotSteps, they render as a Scribe-like walkthrough with numbered steps and action indicators.
+When embedded in documentation using ReshotSteps, they render as an interactive walkthrough with progress controls and step navigation.

 Example: Multi-Step Capture